CarolPang17/Build-A-REST-API-Web-Dev-Simplified/README.md

 #### testing if the routes is working
 full code in commit "testing first routes" to test if the routes is working, we can :
-1. had "REST Client" extension installed
+1. had "REST Client" extension installed   <br />
    ![img!](https://user-images.githubusercontent.com/42502061/235585196-5bdcab05-f0cb-4f4b-bb3e-1729cc1f5a23.png)
 2. create a route.rest file
 3. adding a respond send in GET